-The main location of courses and workshops is a magical forest with countless trees, birds and flowing water.
-We are very fortunate to enjoy such a real paradise in general and especially in our meditative walks.
-The magnificent mountain ranges where we are situated provide endless walking paths, along rivers and waterfalls.
-We enjoy walking on the earth directly (not on asphalt or cement ground), we recommend walking barefoot for those that feel comfortable or wish to experiment.
+All of our courses and retreats take place in natural and beautiful places, lush forests, private islands and other magical locations.
+We are very fortunate to live in an eco-farm in south India, where we also built our retreat center – Kodiakanal Yoga Center.
+Living in such a real paradise in a fascinating experience in general and especially when practicing meditative walks.
+The magnificent mountain ranges where we are situated provide endless walking paths, along rivers and waterfalls with countless trees, birds and the soothing sound flowing water.
+We love walking on the earth directly (not on asphalt or cement ground), we recommend walking barefoot for those that feel comfortable or wish to experiment.

 A few words in general on the surrounding of a meditative walk

-In our school the courses are held at especially beautiful natural places, yet one is warmly advised to continue in this practice after completing the course.
+While our retreats are always held at especially beautiful natural places, one is warmly advised to continue in this practice afterwards.
 If one is living in a city it is recommended to use this time to walk to a natural place near by – the beach, an open field or even the local park.